-Pregnant Employee Parking Program
+Pregnant Employee Parking Accommodation

 We understand your need for privacy, and we try to provide appropriate space near your work area.
-The Lab has designated lactation rooms for your convenience.
+Berkeley Lab has designated lactation rooms for your convenience.
 If your work area is far from a designated lactation room, you may request alternative accommodation from your supervisor, such as an employee’s office or conference room with a locking door.
 To ensure privacy, you may post a sign on the door asking for uninterrupted time in the room.

-Employees are reminded that dedicated Lab lactation rooms on the hill and off site are solely for nursing mothers.
+Employees are reminded that dedicated Berkeley Lab lactation rooms on the hill and off site are solely for nursing mothers.
 Other uses (such as breaks or phone calls) are prohibited.

 Dedicated rooms can be reserved via Berkeley Lab’s Google Calendar.
-To reserve, click “Rooms” in the calendar event invitation, type in “lactation” in the search bar, and a list of lactation rooms will appear
+To reserve, click “Rooms” in the calendar event invitation, type in “lactation” in the search bar, and a list of lactation rooms will appear.

 Download a "designated lactation room" door sign (multi-purpose/conference rooms that are used for lactation purposes)